nullcaps/env-tab-colours/README.md

 1. Open Vivaldi, and go to '**vivaldi://experiments**'
 2. Enable '**Allow for using CSS modifications**'
 3. Open appearance section in settings, then choose the folder to store your CSS files in
-4. Paste customUI.css from this repo to chrome folder
+4. Paste the `customTabs.css` file from this repo to chrome folder

 ### Whitelist domains in CSS
 Open CSS file and edit the following: